TheOrangePuff/helpdesk/README.md

 # Helpdesk

-A very very early version of a flexible helpdesk and asset management system.
+A very very early and **non-functioning** version of a flexible helpdesk and asset management system.

 # License